NavDasa/Implementing_Azure_Solutions/README.md

 # Implementing_Azure_Solutions
 Implementing Microsoft Azure Infrastructure Solutions

-Azure Identities Environment Setup
+Azure Identities Environment Setup:
 1. How to create web app.
 2. How to create enterprise application and register it.
 3. How to create virtual Network
 4. How to create virtual Mechines

-Configuring virtual Networks.
+Configuring virtual Networks:

 Note: Before delating virtual Network you must delate the Vitual mechines, Public Ip, Network interface assosiated with it.
 1. How to create a Virtual Network and add a Subnet(10.0.1.0/24) & Gateway(10.0.2.0/24).